-With mounting concerns about mass-produced and factory-farmed poultry and folks trying to limit trips to the market, we looked into some alternatives, including the best certified humane and organic chicken you can buy online and where to get organic chicken at a good price and have it delivered to your door.
+With mounting concerns about mass-produced and factory-farmed poultry and folks trying to limit trips to the market, we looked into some alternatives, including the best certified humane and organic chicken you can buy online.
+Here’s where you can find a better bird at a good price and have it delivered to your door.

 If switching to organic or cruelty free and/or humanely raised chicken has piqued your interest, you wouldn’t be alone.
 It’s no great secret that the U.S. poultry industry has problems and, for years now, has fallen under the scrutinous eye of informed consumers, journalists, and activists alike.
 Look no further than Jonathan Safran Foer’s “Eating Animals” or Michael Pollan’s “The Omnivore’s Dilemma”—both devastating indictments of widespread factory farming—to discover the horrors of a system that’s evolved to grossly emphasize efficiency over quality.
 All of this (mostly) to the detriment of animals and consumers.

 There are two major problems within the wider poultry farming industry: the breeding and raising of chickens on an industrial scale, and the agricultural practices that are implemented to feed all these birds and keep the enormous supply chain moving.

 Breeding & raising practices include a litany of dubious standards including acute selective breeding to make birds unnaturally big and meaty (but not healthy) and fed antibiotics to keep them from getting sick.
 They get sick, of course, because living conditions are often dismal and unclean, which brings up another set of moral issues often employed by animal rights groups.
 It’s true, the majority of poultry bought, cooked, and eaten in the U.S. is riddled with antibiotics, harvested from unnaturally bred and highly stressed birds that exist only for a short time in conditions most of us would likely condemn if we knew about them.